 Top Veterinary Complaints in Cats

-Top Veterinary Complaints in Cats often look like sudden problems—vomiting, weight loss, litter box changes, or “picky eating”—but the most common story underneath is delayed detection of chronic disease.
-In many cats, kidney function drifts downward and dental disease builds upward for months before the household sees a clear red flag.
-The result is a late first visit, harder decisions, and a more choppy recovery pace than necessary.
+The most common reasons cats end up at the vet — vomiting, weight loss, litter box changes, “picky eating” — usually share one hidden story: chronic disease that went undetected for months.
+In many cats, kidney function drifts down and dental disease builds up long before the household sees a clear red flag.
+The result is a late first visit, harder decisions, and a rougher recovery.

-This page follows a symptom-first triage approach: start with what owners notice, then work backward to the most likely causes, what to document, and when urgency changes.
-The primary focus is on chronic kidney disease and dental disease because they commonly hide behind “minor” complaints and can influence appetite, hydration, grooming, and behavior.
-Secondary topics—urinary issues, hyperthyroidism, diabetes, skin issues, and respiratory problems—are included only as context for differential thinking.
+This page works symptom-first: start with what you notice, then trace it back to the likely cause and when urgency changes.
+The focus is chronic kidney disease and dental disease, because they hide behind “minor” complaints and quietly shape appetite, hydration, grooming, and behavior.
+Urinary issues, hyperthyroidism, and diabetes appear only as context for differential thinking.

-• Vomiting, “picky eating,” and behavior change are common entry points; pattern and timeline determine whether they are occasional or chronic.
+• Vomiting, “picky eating,” and behavior changes are entry points — pattern and timeline decide whether they’re occasional or chronic.

-• Early kidney clues include increased thirst, larger urine clumps, constipation, and gradual weight drift—often before a cat looks sick.
+• Early kidney clues: more thirst, larger urine clumps, constipation, and gradual weight drift — often before a cat looks sick.

-• Oral disease can hide under the gumline; bad breath, dropping kibble, and reduced grooming are practical home signals.
+• Dental disease hides under the gumline: bad breath, dropping kibble, and less grooming are the practical home signals.

-• Track shift indicators between vet visits: weight, litter output, water trend, appetite style, vomiting details, and grooming coverage.
+• Track between visits: weight, litter output, water trend, appetite style, vomiting details, grooming coverage.

-• Use an urgency ladder: straining without urine, repeated vomiting with dehydration, or breathing effort should be treated as emergencies.
+• Use an urgency ladder: straining with no urine, repeated vomiting with dehydration, or breathing effort are emergencies.

-• Prepare for the appointment with a short timeline and focused questions so the plan is more controlled and easier to follow.
+• Prep the visit: a short timeline and focused questions make the plan more controlled and easier to follow.

 Why Common Complaints Often Start Months Earlier